 We know it might be a lot of complicated information to digest; thus, we will give you an unifying example:

 - Problem: mortality rates are high due to no access to clean water for food & drinking

 - Activity: we build a well

-- Expected outcome: families use clean water to drink and cook which makes them feel better
+- Expected outcome: x% of families in village X use clean water to drink and cook which makes them feel better (by 202x)

 - Desired impact: mortality is stopped